Queen Anne's War: Southern colonies

 Spanish Florida never really recovered its economy or population from the effects of the war, and it was ceded to Britain in the 1763 Treaty of Paris following the Seven Years' War.
 Indigenous peoples who had been resettled along the Atlantic coast chafed under British rule, as did those allied to the British in this war.
 This discontentment flared into the 1715 Yamasee War that posed a major threat to South Carolina's viability.
 The loss of population in the Spanish territories contributed to the 1732 founding of the Province of Georgia, which was granted on territory that Spain had originally claimed, as was also the case with Carolina.
 James Moore took military action against the Tuscaroras of North Carolina in the Tuscarora War which began in 1711, and many of them fled north as refugees to join their linguistic cousins the Iroquois.

 The economic costs of the war were high in some of the southern English colonies, including those that saw little military activity.
 Virginia, Maryland, and Pennsylvania to a lesser extent, were hit hard by the cost of shipping their export products (primarily tobacco) to European markets, and they also suffered because of several particularly bad harvests.
 South Carolina accumulated a significant debt burden to finance military operations.

 Trade

-The French did not fully comply with the commerce provisions of the Treaty of Utrecht.
+The French did not fully comply with the commerce provisions of the Peace of Utrecht.
 They attempted to prevent English trade with remote Indigenous communities, and they erected Fort Niagara in Iroquois territory.
 French settlements continued to grow on the Gulf Coast, with the settlement of New Orleans in 1718 and other (unsuccessful) attempts to expand into Spanish-controlled Texas and Florida.
 French trading networks penetrated the continent along the waterways feeding the Gulf of Mexico, renewing conflicts with both the British and the Spanish.
 Trading networks established in the Mississippi River watershed, including the Ohio River valley, also brought the French into more contact with British trading networks and colonial settlements that crossed the Appalachian Mountains.
 Conflicting claims over that territory eventually led to war in 1754, when the French and Indian War broke out.